ivm25/likelihood_of_an_event_using_py_shiny/README.md

 The results of the analysis are presented in the Python Shiny app, which includes:

 - Distribution of key factors
-- Logistic regression model outputs
+- Logistic regression model fitting
 - Odds of heart disease
-- ROC-AUC curves for model comparison
+- Bayesian Probabilities

 ## Shiny App

 The Shiny app provides an interactive interface to explore the analysis results.
 It includes various panels for different aspects of the analysis:

 - **Distributions**: Visualize the distribution of key factors.
-- **Logit Model**: View logistic regression model outputs.
+- **Heart DIsease**: View logistic regression model fitting.
-- **Odds of Heart Disease**: Summarize the odds of heart disease.
+- **Odds of having Heart Disease**: Summarize the odds of having heart disease.
-- **ROC-AUC**: Compare the ROC-AUC curves of different models.
+- **Bayesian Approach**: Demonstrate the Bayesian posterior probabilities of  factors causing Heart Disease.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.